Oliver-Strange/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+   Describe contains a set of tests(it) and is useful to organize related tests.
+   It() runs a unit test to verify a promise or piece of code and is usually written to be read like a natural sentence.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+   The reason for TDD is to encourage simple design by creating a test and writing enough code to pass the test.
+Doing this allows a developer to make sure the code they are writing/changing does exactly what it is design to, while not breaking any other code.
+   I think that for small projects TDD is more of a hinderance then helpful but projects at large scales need it, because changing things can break functionality elsewhere and tests are the fastest way to find out.
+For me, writing tests first really helps with the logic when writing the code.

 1. Mention three types of automated tests.

+   Three main types of automated tests are Unit testing, Integration testing, and End-to-end testing.

 ## Project Set Up